|Department||SCS7 – Health awareness and communication|

 She has run research projects on animal welfare, particularly in the development of an integrated system of indicators (behavioural, physiological, zootechnical, etc.) to objectively determine level of wellbeing in non-human primates and food-producing animals, particularly bovines.
 At the same time, she has conducted bioethics studies, chiefly in the use of animals in transgenesis, cloning and xenotransplantation.

-Within the IZSVe she is a member of the Ethics Committee (for experiments with animals) and Technical-Scientific-Ethics Commission per Animal-Assisted Therapy (Pet therapy) in which she has the role of training and communications expert and holds the position of Secretary.
+Within the IZSVe she is a member of the Ethics Committee (for experiments with animals) in which she has the role of training and communications expert and holds the position of Secretary.

 Mandated by the Italian Ministry of Health (DSVetOC), she took part in the Working group on risk communications, in her capacity as expert contact for the Italian Istituti Zooprofilattici (development of risk communication plans at EU and Mediterranean level).